Inclusive online conference planning

 Website cookie banners: barriers to access?

 Some people think that people who are blind can’t use websites or smartphones because they can’t see the screen.
 This is not true of course because they use screen reader software to read out the content of the webpage.
-However, even on reasonably accessible websites, cookie banners can prevent access to the very first page.
+However, even on a reasonably accessible website, cookie banners are barriers to access to the very first page.

 A black computer background with a red circle around the red words Access Denied!
 Cookie banners, barriers to access.